 NC State’s 2017-2022 Sustainability Strategic Plan is a five-year roadmap that builds upon the university’s strengths, momentum, and decades of sustainability progress.
 The campus-wide Sustainability Council and its working groups – with extensive involvement from the university community – developed the Sustainability Strategic Plan.
-The plan has been endorsed at the highest levels of university leadership and is in effect from July 1, 2017, through June 30, 2022.
+The plan has been endorsed at the highest levels of university leadership and was originally in effect from July 1, 2017, through June 30, 2022.
+The plan has been extended through 2024.

 Download Plan As PDF